jamescherti/compile-angel.el/README.md

 Here are additional features provided by compile-angel that are not available in auto-compile:

 - Compile-angel ensures that even when when the .elc file doesn't exist, the .el source file is compiled.
 Auto-compile, on the other hand, requires (by design, as explained above) an existing .elc file in order to compile.
-- Compile-angel ensures that files are compiled before and after they are loaded, In addition to compiling the `.el` files loaded using *load* and *require*, also handles files that auto-compile misses, using the `after-load-functions` hook.
+- Compile-angel ensures that files are compiled before and/or after they are loaded, In addition to compiling the `.el` files loaded using *load* and *require*, also handles files that auto-compile misses, using the `after-load-functions` hook.
 This ensures that all files are byte-compiled and native-compiled.
 - Compile-angel can exclude files from compilation using regular expressions in *compile-angel-excluded-path-regexps*.
 - `compile-angel` can exclude files from compilation based on path suffixes listed in `compile-angel-excluded-path-suffixes`.
 This list contains path suffixes such as `("loaddefs.el" "/cus-load.el" "/charprop.el")`, which excludes any path ending with `loaddefs.el` (or its variations, such as `loaddefs.el.gz`) and exactly matches paths ending with `/cus-load.el` and `/charprop.el` (including their variations, like `/cus-load.el.gz` and `/charprop.el.gz`).
 If a path in `compile-angel-excluded-path-suffixes` ends with `.el`, it will automatically exclude the corresponding `.el.gz` variant when Emacs is configured to load `.el.gz` files.
 - Compile-angel provides options to allow enabling and disabling specific functions that should be advised (load, require, etc.).